RagnarGrootKoerkamp/BAPCtools/doc/styleguide.md

   ```
 - Output is usually not space sensitive - don't write `Output one line ...`,
   just write `Output ...`
+- Even when the output goes on multiple lines, just writing `Output the number of integers, followed by these integers.` is usually sufficient.
 - If the problem is to find something or output impossible: ` If {ABC} then output {XYZ}.
 Otherwise, output ``\texttt{impossible}''. `
 - Real-valued tolerance: `Your answer should have an absolute or relative error of at most 10−6.` (with $10^{-6}$ replaced by
   whatever tolerance the problem uses)